Highlights of Southern Spain

-Then, we will have free time to explore the city, your tour coordinator will be happy to offer suggestions.
+Then, we will have free time to explore the city and our tour coordinator will be happy to offer suggestions.

-After check-out we will be transferred by a private bus to Seville.
-On route, we will stop in Cordova, the crossroads of civilizations, and the mainstay of Islamic and Jewish heritage in Spain.
+After check-out, we will be transferred by private bus to Seville.
+On route, we will stop in Cordova, crossroads of civilizations and the mainstay of Islamic and Jewish heritage in Spain.
 While here, we’ll enjoy expert-led explorations of the Great Mosque and Cathedral, and one of the last-standing ancient synagogues in Spain.
 Afterwards, at a local restaurant, we will enjoy a delicious set menu.
-Then, we will continue to Seville and we expect to arrive late afternoon.
+Then, we will continue to Seville, expecting to arrive in the late afternoon.

-After checking in at the hotel and settling into your room we will have an orientation walk.
+After checking in at the hotel and settling into our rooms, we will have an orientation walk.

-After breakfast we will walk to Alandis Travel headquarters, an 18th century old mansion, where we will be joined by a local expert who will give us a presentation on the 16th and 17th centuries in Seville.
-Then we will meet with a local expert who will lead us inside the Cathedral, one of the world´s largest and packed with historic treasures and art.
+After breakfast, we will walk to Alandis Travel headquarters, an 18th century old mansion, where we will be joined by a local expert who will give us a presentation on the 16th and 17th centuries in Seville.
+Then, we will meet with a local guide who will lead us inside the Cathedral, one of the world´s largest and most packed with historic treasures and art.

-In the afternoon, we will meet with a local expert who will accompany us to the extraordinary Alcazar Royal Palace and lead us throughout this UNESCO World Heritage Site.
+In the afternoon, we will meet with a local expert who will accompany us to the extraordinary Alcazar Royal Palace and lead us in our visit to this UNESCO World Heritage Site.
 Next, we will walk around Seville’s oldest neighborhood and former Jewish quarter, the Barrio of Santa Cruz.

-Then we will return to Seville and we will have the rest of the day free to explore the city, your Tour Coordinator will be happy to offer suggestions.
+Then, we will return to Seville and we will have the rest of the day free to explore the city, for which our Tour Coordinator will be happy to offer suggestions.

 We will depart by private bus to the Roman ruins of Italica, birthplace of two Roman emperors, for an expert-led visit with a local historian.
 Afterwards, we will return to Seville to have a hands-on cooking class led by a local chef.
-We will learn about and cook the most popular traditional Spanish dish: Paella.
-After enjoying the meal we cooked we will have free time to pack, explore or just relax.
+We will learn about the most popular traditional Spanish dish, Paella, and how to cook it.
+After enjoying the meal we cooked, we will have free time to pack, explore or just relax.